Bella Hadid Splashes Around, Shows Off Assets In Orange Swimsuit At Beach In Mexico

 “Mexico has always had my heart and been my favorite place since childhood…I was so lucky to be able to come back.”

 But it wasn’t all work and no play for the 21-year-old, who was recently photographed splashing around at the beach.
-Today, the Daily Mail shared photos of the brunette beauty in a matte-orange one piece swimsuit that showcases the model’s long legs with high slits showcasing her thighs.
+Today, the Daily Mail shared photos of the brunette beauty in a matte-orange one-piece swimsuit that showcases the model’s long legs with high slits showcasing her thighs.
 The gorgeous bathing suit ties at the top and is low cut enough to reveal a little bit of cleavage.

 In the pictures, Bella is all smiles as she emerges from the water, wearing her hair slicked back and wet with a pair of massive hoop earrings as well as a few rings on her fingers.
 Fans of Hadid can purchase the swimsuit that she can be seen rocking in the photos on the Tropic of C website.
-The sexy suit comes is sizes XS-L and retails for $150.
+The sexy suit comes in sizes XS-L and retails for $150.
 The brand is actually designed by fellow Victoria’s Secret Angel, Candice Swanepoel, who also happens to be a friend of Hadid.

 Bella Hadid flaunts her supermodel figure in revealing orange swimsuit as she runs on beach in Mexico https://t.co/vow4bk9zp6